RadoH87/RadoH87/README.md

 - 🔭 I’m currently working on application **movieTime**
 - 🔭 I’m currently looking for my first job as a **Software Developer**
-- 🌱 I’m currently learning and improving my **React and NextJS** skills
+- 🌱 Additionally, I'm actively expanding my skillset by learning C# - ASP.NET.
+I believe that gaining proficiency in this powerful framework will enable me to build robust and scalable web applications.
 - 📫 How to reach me **radekh8787@gmail.com**

 <h3 align="left">Connect with me:</h3>